2021 Member Benefits

 The Trust Fund was created July 1, 2006, to help reduce rates and claims for qualified members.
 It features a safety assessment and training, Nurse Triage and Back-to-Work Programs, and free evaluations of insurance costs.

 ATA sponsors an Annual Conference where members enjoy discounted registration fees as they learn about timely issues and visit with product and service suppliers.
-The 2020 conference will be October 12 - 14 at the Best Western Inn of the Ozarks, Eureka Springs, Arkansas.
+We have cancelled the 2020 Arkansas Public Transit Conference in October at Eureka Springs, Arkansas.
+We plan to resume the conference in October 2021 at the Inn of the Ozarks in Eureka Springs.

 - Programs that are informative and entertaining